-With regard to performance-linked share-based remuneration plan "Board Benefit Trust," it was resolved at the 35th Annual General Meeting of Shareholders held on June 23, 2022 that the Company contribute funds to the trust up to ¥600 million (¥390 million of which for Directors), apart from the above amount of remuneration, over three fiscal years as funds for the acquisition of shares to be provided in the future.
+With regard to performance-linked share-based remuneration plan "Board Benefit Trust" for directors (excluding outside directors and directors who are Audit and Supervisory Committee members), it was resolved at the 35th Annual General Meeting of Shareholders held on June 23, 2022 that the Company contribute funds to the trust up to \(\frac{4}{600}\) million (\(\frac{4}{3}90\) million of which for Directors), apart from the above amount of remuneration, over three fiscal years as funds for the acquisition of shares to be provided in the future.
+As of the end of the 35th Annual General Meeting of Shareholders held on June 23, 2022, the number of Directors who are subject to this plan is six (6).
 The Company shall grant Directors (excluding outside directors and directors who are Audit and Supervisory Committee members) a specified number points determined upon having given consideration to factors relating to respective fiscal years such as their positions based on the Rules on Provision of Shares to Officers, and the extent to which business performance has achieved the targets stipulated by the Medium-term Business Plan.
 Each point granted to the Directors, etc. shall be converted into one common share of the Company at the time of the provision of the Company's shares, etc. (provided, however, in case where the Company's shares become the subject of a share split, allotment of shares without contribution, or consolidation of shares, etc., the maximum number of points, accumulated number of points granted or the conversion rate shall be adjusted in a reasonable manner in proportion to the relevant ratio, etc.).
 The total number of points granted to Directors in each fiscal year shall be up to 43,000.

-- 4. Methods of Calculating Performance-linked Remuneration - (a) Method of Calculating Performance-linked Remuneration (Monetary Remuneration) Provided to Directors Remuneration shall be provided with 10% of basic remuneration at the fixed amount as the upper limit by varying the amount of remuneration by the KPI of 0.0 to 2.0 (1.0 set as a standard) according to the degree of consolidated operating income achievement in each fiscal year.

-- (b) Method of Calculating Performance-linked Remuneration (Stock Compensation) Short-term incentives in stock compensation are calculated with the use of a coefficient ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to the degree to which the consolidated operating income target for each fiscal year is achieved.
+- 4. Methods of Calculating Performance-linked Remuneration - (a) Method of Calculating Performance-linked Remuneration (Monetary Remuneration) Provided to Directors Remuneration shall be provided with 10% of basic remuneration at the fixed amount as the upper limit by varying the amount of remuneration by the KPI of 0.0 to 2.0 (1.0 set as a standard) according to the degree of consolidated operating income achievement in each fiscal year. - (b) Method of Calculating Performance-linked Remuneration (Stock Compensation) Short-term incentives in stock compensation are calculated with the use of a coefficient ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to the degree to which the consolidated operating income target for each fiscal year is achieved.
 Long-term incentives are calculated with the use of KPI ranging from 0.0 to 2.0 (1.0 set as a standard) that corresponds to a rank obtained by comparing the Company's TSR with TSR of competitors in the period of the Medium-Term Business Plan (three fiscal years).
 Points up to 5% of the long-term incentives explained above are added, taking into consideration employee awareness survey findings in three fiscal years from April 2022 to March 2025 (linked to the period of the Medium-Term Business Plan).
 Points are not subtracted in cases where no improvement is made.
-The number of Company shares to be provided to each director is calculated by multiplying the number of points granted to a director by 1.0. - 5.
-Procedures for Determining Compensation
+The number of Company shares to be provided to each director is calculated by multiplying the number of points granted to a director by 1.0.

+5. Procedures for Determining Compensation